GStreamer/gstreamer/markdown/application-development/basics/init.md

   return 0;
 }
 ```

 Use the `GST_VERSION_MAJOR`, `GST_VERSION_MINOR` and `GST_VERSION_MICRO`
 macros to get the GStreamer version you are building against, or use the
 function `gst_version` to get the version your application is linked
 against.
 GStreamer currently uses a scheme where versions with the same
-major and minor versions are API-/ and ABI-compatible.
+major and minor versions are API- and ABI-compatible.

 It is also possible to call the `gst_init` function with two `NULL`
 arguments, in which case no command line options will be parsed by